RedExpertAlliance/katacoda-scenarios/oci-course/oke-redis-cache-and-functions-oci_part2/step1.md

 For the lab purposes you will be assigned with a LAB ID number, execute this with the ID that the instructor assigns to you:

 `export LAB_ID=1`{{execute}}

+In Part 1 of the OKE Scenario you wrote down the name of your cluster, if you've followed the instructions your cluster name is MyFirstOKE.
+Let's set that as an environment variable:

+`export MY_CLUSTER_NAME=MyFirstOKE`{{execute}}

+If you've set a different name, please set the variable accordingly.